 15 Things You Can Do to Help Keep Oceans Clean

-Summer is almost here, and millions of people will take to the most beautiful beaches all around the world for relaxing afternoons of sunbathing and swimming in the ocean.
+Each year, millions of people plan trips to the most beautiful beaches all around the world for relaxing afternoons of sunbathing and swimming in the ocean.
 Our beaches and oceans are a natural wonder that should be taken advantage of, after all.
 But they're also facing a pollution crisis.
 From untold tons of plastic to carbon emissions and household chemicals getting into our waterways, the dangers facing marine life are mounting.

 It's hard to clean up the ocean without knowing why and how it gets polluted in the first place.
 So the first step is to get informed.
 Go online, turn on a documentary, or grab a book from the library—there are countless ways to learn about the ocean without having to move off the couch.
 Learn how your plastic water bottle winds up in the ocean in the first place, or how the oil from your engine can travel through the sewer and into nearby bodies of water.
 You can even learn about lesser-known forms of pollution—did you know that even noise pollution underwater can kill marine life?
 The best way to begin your ocean advocacy is to know the hows and whys.